W427697/Discord-/docs/addons/index.md

 ---
 title: 'Introduction to addons'
+hideRendererSelector: true
 ---

 Addons extend Storybook with features and integrations that are not built into the core.
 Most Storybook features are implemented as addons.
-For instance: [documentation](../writing-docs/introduction.md), [accessibility testing](https://github.com/storybookjs/storybook/tree/master/addons/a11y), [interactive controls](../essentials/controls.md), among others.
+For instance: [documentation](../writing-docs/index.md), [accessibility testing](https://github.com/storybookjs/storybook/tree/master/addons/a11y), [interactive controls](../essentials/controls.md), among others.
 The [addon API](./addons-api.md) makes it easy for you to configure and customize Storybook in new ways.
 There are countless addons made by the community that unlocks time-saving workflows.

 Browse our [addon catalog](https://storybook.js.org/addons) to install an existing addon or as inspiration for your own addon.